NVIDIA/spark-rapids/CONTRIBUTING.md

     or [help wanted](https://github.com/NVIDIA/spark-rapids/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
     labels.
 3. Comment on the issue stating that you are going to work on it.
 4. Code!
-Make sure to update unit tests!
+Make sure to update unit tests and integration tests if needed! [refer to test section](#testing-your-code)
 5. When done, [create your pull request](https://github.com/NVIDIA/spark-rapids/compare).
 6. Verify that CI passes all [status checks](https://help.github.com/articles/about-status-checks/).
     Fix if needed.